jessepav/lacygoill-wiki-backup/vim/regex.md

 Now it matches `xyz` on the first line (✔), but also `bxyz` on the second line (✘).
 This is because the engine backtracked.
-The solution is to include a whitespace in the negated character class:
+The solution is to include a whitespace in the complement of your collection:

         a\+\s\+\zs[^b \t]\S\+